huonwe/webscreen/README.md

 - UHID Mouse wouldn't work in some redroid images
 - Xvfb wouldn't work in docker and termux
 - termux can't use arm64 pre-built binary

+## License

+    Webscreen, streaming your device in Web browser.
+    Copyright (C) 2025-2026  Hiroi

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.